 All students should be provided with good, systematic, explicit core instruction.
-Any student identified as at risk for dyslexia or other reading difficulties should also be placed immediately into an appropriate evidence-based intervention that is matched to his/her specific areas of need.
+Any student identified as at risk for dyslexia or other reading difficulties should also be placed immediately into an appropriate evidence-based intervention that is matched to their specific areas of need.
 From there, it is imperative to monitor progress, modify instruction at a formative level as needed, and provide ongoing feedback to teachers and parents.
 When students continue to struggle with literacy skills despite receiving additional high-quality, systematic, explicit instruction, further assessment may be warranted.

 It is important to note that tests do not diagnose dyslexia but are tools used in a process that informs a diagnosis.
-Most often, the process involves individual assessment provided by a multidisciplinary team of qualified professionals (see The International Dyslexia Association, 2017).
-This multi-disciplinary team may elect to obtain additional assessment information for selected students who continue to struggle with literacy skills to help determine whether they have dyslexia.
+Most often, the process involves individual assessment provided by a multidisciplinary team of qualified professionals (see International Dyslexia Association, 2017).
+This multidisciplinary team may elect to obtain additional assessment information for selected students who continue to struggle with literacy skills to help determine whether they have dyslexia.

-For more information visit our website (https://acadiencelearning.org/) or email us at info@acadiencelearning.org.
+For additional information visit our website at www.acadiencelearning.org or email us at info@acadiencelearning.org